 Applicants must meet the following criteria to be eligible for the Second Century Scholars program:

-- SAT of 1200 or higher on the combined math and verbal tests, or ACT score of 27 or higher
+SAT of 1200 or higher on the combined math and critical reading (formerly verbal) tests, or ACT score of 27 or higher

 GPA of 3.5 or higher (performance in science, technology and mathematics courses will receive additional consideration)